kurtosis-tech/kurtosis/docs/docs/api-reference/starlark-reference/plan.md

     # You can chain this call with assert to check codes after request is done.
     # OPTIONAL (defaults to False)
     skip_code_check = false,

+    # A human friendly description for the end user of the package
+    # OPTIONAL (Default: Running 'REQUEST_TYPE' request on service 'SERVICE_NAME')
+    description = "making a request"
 )
 plan.print(get_response["body"]) # Prints the body of the request plan.print(get_response["code"]) # Prints the result code of the request (e.g. 200, 500)